-A private guided tour by the Keeper of the Wellington Collection on Thursday 17th October 2019 at 10.15am for 10.30am.
+20 Members enjoyed a private guided tour by the Keeper of the Wellington Collection on Thursday 17th October 2019.

-As Apsley House does not open to the public until 11.am we will have the House to ourselves for the first part of the tour.
+As Apsley House did not open to the public until 11.am we had the House to ourselves for the first part of the tour.

-This aristocratic townhouse built by Robert Adam was home to the first Duke of Wellington after his victory over Napoleon at the Battle of Waterloo in 1815.
+This aristocratic townhouse originally built by Robert Adam was home to the first Duke of Wellington after his victory over Napoleon at the Battle of Waterloo in 1815.
 The house still contains the 1st Duke’s outstanding collection of fine and decorative art.
-Its internationally important collection includes paintings by Goya, Rubens, Van Dyck, Caravaggio, Brueghel, Velazquez and other artists, many of which were given to the Duke following his military victories by grateful European Royalty.
+Its internationally important collection includes an enormous statue of Napoleon by Canova, paintings by Lawrence, Goya, Rubens, Van Dyck, Caravaggio, Brueghel, Velazquez and other artists, many of which were given to the Duke following his military victories, by grateful European Royalty.